Enrolment & unit of study selection

 - International students may not enrol part time if a requirement of their student visa is to enrol full time.

 - Our undergraduate degrees are primarily designed and timetabled for a standard full time enrolment of 24 credit points.
 Undertaking part time study may not necessarily provide substantial periods of free time to allow for other commitments such as full time work.

 - The same degree time limits apply for full time and part time students.
 On average you need to progress at a rate of at least 12 credit points per semester to complete a degree within the time limit.

 - Most undergraduate units of study are offered only in one semester per year, and this should be taken into account in any enrolment plan.

 Degree time limits

 The absolute maximum time limit for completing any degree is 10 years, and in many cases the time limit is shorter.

-The Faculty resolutions in the Engineering and Information Technologies Handbook list the time limits that apply for each degree.
+The Engineering and Information Technologies Undergraduate Handbook and Engineering and Information Technologies Postgraduate Handbook list the time limits that apply for each degree.